-- Applicants must have a PhD in a respective field or must have submitted their PhD thesis in a respective field by the time of the fellowship beginning. - The working languages of the KFG are English and German, therefore excellent spoken and written knowledge of one of the languages is required. - Regular presence at the Center in Munich is obligatory.
+- Applicants must have a PhD in a respective field. - The working languages of the KFG are English and German, therefore excellent spoken and written knowledge of one of the languages is required. - Regular presence at the Center in Munich is obligatory.